imhofroger/GMA3_LUA/README.md

 Some examples Lua Script for Grandma3

 ## Example List Fixture Group
-lists all existing groups in a selection. clicking on a group selects it.
+Lists all existing groups in a selection. clicking on a group selects it.

+## Example List all Colors
+Lists all defined Colors from a chosen Color GelGroup.
+Include Predefined Gel Groups like MA, Lee....

 ### Your Help
 if you like my scripts, I would appreciate a donation.